OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 The bottleneck of the application is an optimization process in TensorFlow.
 Although multiple transfers are queued, the slow speed of a transfer on CPU makes it impractical on multi-user scenarios.

-With GPU the performance is much better, but still, currently, only a single user at a time can have his transfer running while others will wait in a queue.
+With GPU the performance is much better, but still, currently, only a single user at a time can have his transfer running, while others will wait in a queue.
 Running two TensorFlow sessions simultaneously [is not stable, most likely due to GPU memory allocation](https://github.com/tensorflow/tensorflow/issues/4196).

-On my 2GB GPU an attempt to run two TensorFlow sessions from two Python process results in the following error:
+On my 2GB GPU an attempt to run two TensorFlow sessions from two Python processes results in the following error:

 ```
 2018-06-03 00:15:43.736350: E T:\src\github\tensorflow\tensorflow\stream_executor\cuda\cuda_dnn.cc:455] could not create cudnn handle: CUDNN_STATUS_ALLOC_FAILED